mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 The trading network is built on the premise of the “sharing economy.”
-Therefore, it is uniquely and exclusively owned by users — both individuals and enterprises — who take advantage of the monetization of the network in two ways:
+Therefore, it is uniquely and exclusively owned by users — both individuals and enterprises — who take advantage of the monetization of the network in three ways:

-1. By increasing uplink and downlink coverage via a Gateway, e.g. a MatchBox LPWAN Gateway, Cisco LPWAN Gateway
+1. By increasing coverage via a Miner, e.g. a M2Pro LPWAN Gateway Miner, Cisco LPWAN Gateway
 2. By unleashing access to a massive network of published and traded data to the marketplace which is securely traded using blockchain technology
+3. By creating unique NFTs in MXC LPWAN and trade it on popular NFT exchanges

-Both sensors and connected devices bid (via the integrated QoS) for the downlink network resource to, for example, unlock a door or, alternatively, shut down a faulty radiator, subsequently offering a market-devised price for the uncovered regions.
-This ultimately increases data network coverage.
-“Things” can autonomously pay each other with MXC tokens and get accredited by sharing the data with different users/marketplaces.
+Both sensors and connected devices joining the network through device provisioning tags to use the unlimited downlinks and uplink resources in MXC LPWAN.
+This ultimately increates LPWAN coverage.
+"Things" can autonomously access to LPWAN with MXC tokens and get accredited by sharing data or creating unique values on Blockchain.

-There has been a phenomenal increase in the sourcing, collection and transmission of big data within the past five years.
-Additionally, the increasing use of artificial intelligence feeding off this data has assisted people to simplify tedious tasks and to make better informed decisions on everything from projecting a weather forecast, to saving household energy, to even choosing the right music to play at home.
+There has been a phenomenal increase in the sourcing, collection and transmission of big data within the past few years.
+Additionally, the increasing use of AI feeding off this data has assisted people to simplify tedious tasks and to make better informed decisions on everything from projecting a weather forecast, to track a lost pet, to find the parking lots alongside the street.
 The tone has now been set for decades to come.
-Machines interacting with one another has seen a significant increase over such a short period.
+AI and Blockchain devices interacting with one another has seen a significant increase over such a short period.
 This will only increase as our interdependency on machines and machine learning grows and becomes ever more significant in day to day life.

-Whether for individuals or big companies, the need for a specified network concentrating on machines and machine data is here to stay.
+Whether for individuals or big companies, the need for a privacy focused network concentrating on machines and machine data is here to stay.
 It will play a bigger part in supporting both individuals and businesses than ever before.
-MXProtocol introduces the next generation of LPWAN with a superior IoT data platform and a premium network experience, allowing for a simplified and expedited way to create a secure and efficient solution for IoT.
+MXProtocol introduces the next generation of LPWAN with a superior AI and Blockchain data platform and a premium network experience, allowing for a simplified and expedited way to create a secure and efficient solution for AI and Blockchain devices.

-The following sections elaborate on the unique advantages of MXProtocol, including its components — permissionless blockchain, Smart Bidding, Anti-Collision Coordinator and Inter-Chain Data Market — that make it a truly innovative technology.
+The following sections elaborate on the unique advantages of MXProtocol, including its components — Blockchain Supernodes,  Miner Health, Anti-Collision Coordinator,Inter-Chain Data Market and Device Provisioning — that make it a truly innovative design.

 ## 2. Background

 MXC is a German non-profit organization based in the country’s start-up and blockchain capital, Berlin.
 MXC is partnering with various LPWAN companies.
-MXProtocol is a revolutionary design that solves the problem of LPWAN and bridges the data gap between different infrastructures.
+MXProtocol is a revolutionary design that solves the problem of LPWAN and bridges the AI and Blockchain data gap between different infrastructures.

 IoT is a hot topic that has been intently discussed for over a decade.
 The one focus and premise of the IoT network is connecting “things” to the Internet and